Achievable logoAchievable logo

 4. Isolate dVdR to find the derivative

-Multiply both sides by R(V) and replace with the original function (that was in terms of V).
+Multiply both sides by R(V) and substitute the original expression for R(V).

 dVdR=(V2+16V−V−23+10x+85)⋅(V−2V2+1)3⋅5x+4